UNDERSTANDING GANGLION CYSTS (GANGLION) - liveagain

 1. What is a ganglion cyst?

-Ganglion cysts are nodules that occur on the palms, backs of hands such as wrists, fingers or ankles.
-This is the most common benign tumor in our body.
-A swelling that occurs in the membrane surrounding the joints and can be felt as a lump under the skin.
-The inside is filled with joint fluid.
+A ganglion cyst is a lump that occurs on the palm, back of the hand, such as the wrist, fingers, or ankle.
+It is the most common benign tumor in our bodies.
+It appears as a swelling within the lining surrounding the joints and can be felt as a bump under the skin.
+Inside, it is filled with joint fluid.

-They range in size from the size of a pea to the size of a small chestnut.
-The more you move your hand, the larger it becomes and vice versa.
-Ganglion cysts are more common in women and in people between the ages of 10 ~ 30.
+They range in size from that of a pea to a small chestnut.
+The more you use your hand, the larger it can become, and vice versa.
+Ganglion cysts are more common in women and in individuals aged 10 to 30.

 Nang hạch (Cổ tay, Ngón tay, Bàn chân, Mắt cá chân) - Nguyên nhân & Triệu chứng | Bệnh viện Gleneagles